Voide1220/Voide1220.github.io/_pages/about.md

 - Our work, [universal VLMs acceleration architecture, from one novel perspective of data de-redundancy](https://arxiv.org/pdf/2312.07408.pdf) is out!
 - Our work, [rethinking the robustness for open-vocabulary visual understanding](https://arxiv.org/pdf/2404.14890.pdf) is out!
 - Our work, [wear-any-way: manipulable virtual try-on via sparse correspondence alignment](https://arxiv.org/pdf/2403.12965.pdf) is out!
+- [*2025.02*] Two papers are accepted to CVPR 2025, about high-quality vision-language alignment, and efficient MLLMs.
 - [*2024.12*] Two papers are accepted to ICASSP 2025, about label-efficient video understanding, and AIGC-assisted image understanding.
 - [*2024.07*] Two papers are accepted to ECCV 2024, about innovative acceleration of foundation models, and interactive virtual try-on.
 - [*2024.06*] One paper is accepted to Springer IJCV, about open-set semantic segmentation via multi-modal prototypes.